Unity-Technologies/ml-agents/docs/Agents.md

     state.Add(isTrueOrFalse ?
 1 : 0);

-For entities like positions and rotations, you can add their components to the feaure list individually.
+For entities like positions and rotations, you can add their components to the feature list individually.
 For example:

     Vector3 speed = ball.transform.GetComponent<Rigidbody>().velocity;
     state.Add(speed.x);